Firmsconsulting

 Test yourself:

-ABC Company would like to obtain the assets of BCD Company.
+ABC Company would like to obtain assets of BCD Company.
 BCD Company is a loss maker, it made losses over the last 4 years.
 However, it has three assets which ABC needs for its operations which are assets a, b and c.
 BCD is not willing to sell the assets separately but willing to sell the entire company for $95,000.
-According to the balance sheet of BCD;
+According to the balance sheet of BCD:

-• asset a is worth $25,000,
+• asset a is worth $25,000

-• asset b worth $20,000
+• asset b is worth $20,000

-• And asset c worth $50,000.
+• asset c is worth $50,000

-• BCD also has $5,000 in cash,
+• BCD also has $5,000 in cash, $12,000 in accounts receivable, and $5,000 in relatively obsolete inventory

-• BCD’s liabilities account for $70,000.
+• BCD’s liabilities account for $70,000

-• ABC’s cost of capital is 12%.
+• ABC’s cost of capital is 12%

 How should ABC establish if it should undertake this investment?